-The Manitoba Child Care Association provides the research based Market Competitive Salary Guideline Scales to our members as an educational tool to use when career planning, or seeking employment.
-The Board of Directors can use it as a guideline when establishing wage and compensation rates or may adopt the scale as is if it is affordable.
+The Manitoba Child Care Association provides the research based Market Competitive Salary Guideline Scale to Early Childhood Educators and Child Care Assistants as information to use when career planning, or seeking employment.
+Every early learning and child care centre should establish a goal and identify an action plan to provide market competitive wages and benefits for employees.
+This scale can assist the Board of Directors when establishing wage and compensation rates or it may be adopted as is if it is affordable.